Peggy Olson: Peggy's relationship with Don Draper

 In the Season 6 finale ("In Care Of"), Don is set to move to California with Megan, but puts his marriage on the line by allowing Ted to take his place, in order to save Ted's marriage after Ted has slept with Peggy.
 When Ted tells Peggy he is leaving, she grows angry and assumes this is Don's doing as revenge for her affair with Ted, but is shocked and confused when Ted tells her that he asked Don, and Don accepted.

 The other partners place Don on a forced leave due to his behavior, making Peggy SC&P's de facto creative director.
 In a much talked-about tableau, the season closes on a shot of Peggy sitting at Don's desk chair, gazing at the New York skyline, in a pose reminiscent of Don's in Mad Men's title card.

-During the most of the first half of Season 7, Don and Peggy are not in communication since Don has been placed on leave - though it is revealed that Don has been submitting work to Peggy through Freddy Rumsen (Peggy assumes it is Freddy's work).
+During most of the first half of Season 7, Don and Peggy are not in communication since Don has been placed on leave - though it is revealed that Don has been submitting work to Peggy through Freddy Rumsen (Peggy assumes it is Freddy's work).
 When Don is in the office waiting to see if he will be allowed to return, Peggy tells Don that his presence was not missed.
 After Don is allowed to return to work full-time (with some conditions), both Don and Peggy avoid seeing or talking to each other.
 In the fourth episode of the season, "The Monolith", Peggy is told that Burger Chef is interested in running an ad campaign and she will be put in charge.
 She is thrilled until she is told that Don must be on her team for this assignment since he hasn't been doing much since his return.
-Peggy calls the team into her office and assigns each person to write 25 tags.
+Peggy calls the team into her office and assigns each person to write 25 taglines.
 She avoids making eye contact with Don, as he glares at her during the entire meeting.
 After the meeting, Don goes into his office and throws a typewriter at the wall.

 He spends the rest of the episode defying Peggy's orders by refusing to complete the assignment and does not attend meetings that Peggy calls.
 After Don drinks heavily in the office, Freddy, who has been helping Don stay sober, comes to the office to take him home.
 After Don wakes up, Freddy lectures him and convinces Don to keep his head down and do the work.
 Don, now sober, goes back to the office and tells Peggy he will have by lunch the 25 taglines she asked for.